What I Do

 About Me

 In 1969, two years after my birth, my parents and I immigrated from Communist Czechoslovakia to the United States.
 In the 70's and 80's, I spent most of my youth across the Hudson River from Manhattan, in the rough-and-tumble blue-collar havens of Jersey City and Bayonne, New Jersey.
-I credit my business pursuits, that began at age 19, as one of my saving graces.
+I credit my business pursuits that began at age 19 as one of my saving graces.
 I was too restless for college and perhaps too much of a non-conformist for the military.

-Previous to this, at age 16, I earned an hourly wage and commission selling newspaper subscriptions door to door for The Bergen Record in Hackensack, New Jersey.
+Previous to this, at age 16, I earned an hourly wage and commission selling newspaper subscriptions door to door for the Bergen Record in Hackensack, New Jersey.
 Because of that experience, I possessed the confidence to quickly become proficient at selling window coverings with little training.

 Several years later in 2004, I married into the restaurant business and through effective marketing and management enjoyed 10 years of success in what many label the toughest business of them all.
 My now former wife and I sold our restaurant in 2015.
-In 2012 we purchased a franchise, the Northern New Jersey edition of Natural Awakenings Magazine, the premiere alternative health magazine in America.
+In 2012 we purchased a franchise, the Northern New Jersey edition of Natural Awakenings Magazine, the premiere alternative health publication in America.
 We published the monthly print and digital magazine for over 7 years.

 Cheers,